RussTIB/sels-uwui/README.md

 I'm bored and decided to make a "normal" hud but with some goofy shit so enjoy!

-If ever there is a bug notify me in my discord -> lodtweak
+If ever there is a bug notify me in my discord -> birth_day._

 # Credits -
 Jotunn - MenuBG & BackpackBG